GoogleCloudPlatform/dataflow-stt-auto-caption/README.md

 ## Context
 If you are looking to capture web VTT caption in real time, there are couple of challenges to overcome:
-- Latency has to be optimal which requires enabling interium result in STT API.
+- Latency has to be optimal which requires enabling interium result in STT  streaming API.
-- Construct start and end time offset based on the result_end_time field.
+- Construct start and end time offset based on the result_end_time field from the interium result returned.
-- Determine when to emit the result.
-This pattern uses number of words and removes repeated words from the transcript.
+- Determine when/how to emit the output.
+This pattern uses 'number of words' and removes repeated words from the transcript.
-This solution provides an automated pipeline to address these challenges.

 ## How It works?
-1. Pipeline receeives notification in a PubSub topic to process an audio clip.
+1. Pipeline receives notification in a PubSub topic to process an audio clip.
 2. Pipeline calls the streaming STT api to process the clip.
 3. Pipeline receives the response and emit the result by taking following steps:
 	* Display the transcript that only meets a higher stability floor.
 It can be configured by using --stability parameter.
 By default it's set to 0.8.